xdamah/swagger-xdamah/README.md

 - ⚡ Demonstrates custom types and custom validation: ...
 - 🌱 Demonstrates FQN in code gen- (Added newly)

-Many of these features are new concepts demonstrated here for the first time and nowhere else in the world.
+Many of these features are new concepts demonstrated here for the first time and nowhere else.
-Hopefully they will make an impact.

 Read more here - https://github.com/xdamah/swagger-xdamah-examples: ...